karanpratapsingh/fullstack-starterkit/README.md

 yarn start:backend
 ```

-<i>Make sure to use your own `DATABASE_URL` and not the default as provided in `.env.template` when developing your own project, as the database might be changed/deleted anytime</i>
+<i>Make sure to use your own `DATABASE_URL` and not the default as provided in `.env.template` when developing your own project, as the demo database might be changed/deleted anytime</i>

 **Running web**